Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

-Both decorators wrap an async function into a :class:`~.app_commands.Command` instance, however the former also adds the command to the tree, which skips the step of having to add it manually using :meth:`.CommandTree.add_command()`.
+Both decorators wrap an async function into a :class:`~.app_commands.Command` instance, however the former also adds the command to the tree, which skips the step of having to later add it yourself by calling :meth:`.CommandTree.add_command()`.

 For example, these two are functionally equivalent: